nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Expected outcome:

-* The remark section at the bottom of the selected internship application panel will be cleared.
+* The remark section in the selected internship application panel will be cleared.

 ### Sending an email to a company : `mail`